Problem definition¶

 System attributes (GPU activation etc.) are set

-Geant4 data is loaded
+Geant4 data is imported

 External Geant4 data files (such as EM LOW) are loaded